nyancodeid/quran-api-go/README.md

-# al-Qur'an JSON API [id-ID]
+# Al-Qur'an JSON API [id-ID]
-Grabed from Officially [Kementerian Agama Website](https://quran.kemenag.go.id/) then parsed as JSON file.
-No change anything on it, just reorder JSON schema.
+Grabbed from Officially [Kementerian Agama Website](https://quran.kemenag.go.id/) then parsed as JSON file.
+No change anything on it, just reorder JSON schema and make it better.

 ## API
 Just fetch `.json` file